hawaiisfishes.com

 Sea Spiders not in Hawaii's Sea Creatures

-Sea Spiders, so called because they have four pairs of legs, are small marine arthropods belonging to the class Pycnogonida and thought to be related to spiders and horseshoe crabs.
+Sea Spiders, so called because they have four pairs of legs, are small marine arthropods of the class Pycnogonida.
+They are thought to be related to spiders and horseshoe crabs.
 The Bishop Museum's list of pycnogonids known in Hawaii is here

 Chuck Babbitt